John Gosden

 John Harry Martin Gosden OBE (born 30 March 1951) is a British racehorse trainer.
-He has trained over 3,000 winners worldwide, including winners of the Breeders' Cup Classic, the Derby, the Arc, the King George, the Eclipse, and over 600 winners in the United States.
+He has trained over 3,000 winners worldwide, including victories in the Breeders' Cup Classic, the Derby, the Arc, the King George and the Eclipse.
+He’s won over 600 races in the United States.

 Gosden has trained the winners of over 100 Group 1 races in the United States, Europe, the Middle East and Asia.
-He is generally considered one of the finest and most successful racehorse trainers of his generation.
+He is generally considered one of the finest and most successful turf racehorse trainers of his generation.
 His reputation for honesty and openness has led him to be called "one of the sport's great communicators".

-He is the only trainer in history whose horses have won the Cartier Awards for Cartier Champion Three-year-old Colt, Cartier Champion Three-year-old Filly and Cartier Horse of the Year in the same year.
 He trains at Clarehaven Stables in Newmarket, England.

 Early career

 He was educated at Eastbourne College, and Emmanuel College, Cambridge, where he studied Economics and met his future wife, Rachel Hood, a lawyer.
 At Cambridge, he was a successful sportsman and won blues for both discus and javelin.

 Gosden started as assistant to two of the most successful trainers in the history of racing, first to champion trainer Vincent O'Brien and later, Sir Noel Murless.
 During his time with both men, they won a number of prestigious races including the Derby, the Oaks and the St. Leger Stakes.

 He then moved to California, becoming assistant to Tommy Doyle, before attaining an American Horse Training license in 1979.

 He began his training career with three horses, staying in California as he could only afford to rent single boxes and could not afford to rent a yard.